UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/Week 4 (Jun 2 - 8).md

 | June 7, 2024 | 9:20am - 5:45pm | Design Video, Mini-presenation| We completed our design video, troubleshooted laravel and docker issues, came up with features for mini-presentations and divided amongst ourselves |

 ### Summary
-We submitted our video and troubleshoototed some environment setup issues for our team members.
+We submitted our video and troubleshooted some environment setup issues for our team members.
 We discussed what features we wanted to implement for mini-presentations and divided tasks (about 2-3) between each team member.

 ### Next Steps
 We plan to have front end for login, register, settings, and instructor dashboard ready by Friday.

 ## Weekly Recap
 - Finished design document
-- Set up Laravel and Docker environment alonside lots of troubleshooting
+- Set up Laravel and Docker environment alongside lots of troubleshooting
 - Finished design video
 - Turned uses cases into features and divided 2-3 issues for each member to work on for mini-presentation